AnmolGujral/strands-research-assistant-multi-agent-memory/README.md

-# 🔎 Research Assistant with Memory and Multi-Agent Workflow
+# 🔎 Strands Research Assistant with Memory and Multi-Agent Workflow

 ## ✨ Overview
 This project demonstrates an **Agentic Workflow** using Strands Agents combined with **memory capabilities** and an interactive **Streamlit UI**.
 It enables: